Stephen C. Pepper

 which every item of our life experience can be interpreted.

-Equilibrium and harmony, and (6) Extensive Connection.
-These six principles are
+Primordial Unity, (5) Equilibrium and harmony, and (6) Extensive Connection.
+These

 8. The Chinese View of Art: A 3-Dimensional Characterization

-varied and colorful has been the conception of art in art-history, the business
+Nature, “However varied and colorful has been the conception of art in

-tradition, such as Confucianism, Daoism, and even the Chinese Mahayana Buddhism
+Confucianism, Daoism, and even the Chinese Mahayana Buddhism (including the

-(including the Chan Sect), is intended for the meeting of East and West on the
+Chan Sect), is intended for the meeting of East and West on the ground of

-‘elevation’ is owed to the Chinese philosophical anthropology and psychology,
+to the Chinese philosophical anthropology and psychology, the

 and Buddhist traditions.
 Notice its